denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

        kubectl create namespace prometheus

    3.3 Download the dafault values.yaml file from https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack
-     The default file can be seen also with the below command, but it cannot be copied if there are too many lines
+     The default file can be seen also with the below command, but it cannot be copied if there are too many lines.
+I have attached it here.

        helm show values prometheus-community/kube-prometheus-stack